 The information submitted on the complaint form is considered public information and subject to review or release to any requesting party.

 The complaint form should be filled out in full.
 Anonymous complaints are not accepted.
-It is important the inspecting sanitarian be able to contact the complainant if more information is needed.
+It is important the inspecting Environmental Health Specialist be able to contact the complainant if more information is needed.
 Complaints are generally investigated in the order in which they are received.
 Turnaround time is usually a week to ten days, but may be less, depending on the number of complaints received.
 Heating complaints will be given immediate attention if it is an emergency.

 Once a nuisance complaint is filed with our office it becomes a public record.
 Anyone may obtain a copy of a complaint file upon request.